epcphelan/parsony-services-starter/readme.md

 exposes both a **REST-ish** endpoint for each method as well as access via **JSON/RPC** calls to a single endpoint.

-Parsony allows developers to define an API endpoint via contracts and handlers The contracts ensure robust validation, client authorization and end-user authentication.
+Parsony allows developers to implement an API endpoint via **contracts** and **handlers**.

+The contracts ensure robust validation, client authorization and end-user authentication.
-Contracts _automagically_ generates rich documentation, ensures API response formats and provides endpoint-level documentation hinting when run in debug mode.
+Contracts _automagically_ generate rich documentation, ensure API response formats and provide endpoint-level documentation hinting when run in debug mode.

-Parsony extracts method variables as well as a session object which are passed to the supplied handler.
+Parsony extracts method variables as well as a session object which are passed to the handler function.

 Instead of worrying about routing, error handling, argument checking and validation, a developer can focus purely on business logic.

 Parsony also adds API security by implementing encrypted request payload signatures.
 The client libraries for implement complimentary signing and works out-of-the-box with Parsony WebServices

 ## Installation